 Department of Computer Science

 The Department of Computer Science at Saarland University is one of the top four in all of Germany (CHE Ranking 2018).
 In its more than 50-year history it has distinguished itself many times by its excellence in research and teaching.
-With a current total of 26 professorships and 14 study programs at the highest international level, all aspects of computer science are covered.
+With a current total of 39 professorships and 24 study programs at the highest international level, all aspects of computer science are covered.
 It is part of the Saarland Informatics Campus (SIC).

 - Bioinformatics (B.Sc.)